eprints/jquery4eprints/README.md

-# jquery4eprints
+# JQuery for EPrints
-An EPrints ingredients to deploy relevant JQuery libraries needed by certain EPrints plugins
+An EPrints ingredients to deploy relevant JQuery libraries needed by certain EPrints plugins.